THE BLOG

 If you would like a more structured way to experiment with evidence-informed nervous system practices at your own pace, Revitalise is a self-paced online course that explores nervous-system-informed strategies through short videos, audios and worksheets.

 Revitalise provides psychoeducation and skills-based training to support your wellbeing.
 It is not therapy, and outcomes vary for each person.
-It is available worldwide excluding the United States and Canada.
+It is available worldwide, including Australia, the UK, Ireland, New Zealand, Singapore, Hong Kong, Dubai and Switzerland, excluding the United States and Canada.

 If you need urgent support